Save big (up to $1,875) on small business tools with our free membership, business.com+

 Know what colors to avoid.

-“We avoid using high-energy colors, such as orange, red, neon colors, etc., as they vibrate to the eye and can be unsettling, especially with food,” she emphasized.
+Rosalin Siv, former chief branding officer for Just Salad, cautioned that restraint is key.
+“We avoid using high-energy colors, such as orange, red, neon colors, etc., as they vibrate to the eye and can be unsettling, especially with food,” Siv explained.

 Did You Know?Did you know